ctrlflowjs/ctrlflow/README.md

 ## Getting Started

-> The project is v0 and still in early development. v0 releases are expected to run (please give it a try and share feedback!), just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.
+> The project is v0 and still at the prototyping stage.
+Updates will be published to npm, but expect a bumpy ride at this phase - things will be changing and breaking compatibility as needed.

-Adding ctrlflow to your app is straight forward:
+Adding ctrlflow to your app:

-1) Install it server-side `npm install @ctrlflow/core`
+1) Install with `npm install --save @ctrlflow/core`
 2) Define your app with modules and a storage provider ([example](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/ctrlflow/app.js))
 3) Start the app runtime and plug in the UI server ([example](https://github.com/ctrlflowjs/ctrlflow/blob/main/examples/crm/src/server.js))

 ## License

 ctrl+flow is free and open source software with an MIT license.
-A pro license will also be available with a support plan and advanced controls for larger organizations.
+A pro license will also be available with a support plan and advanced features for larger organizations.